lsst-sqre/sqr-033/index.rst

   WHERE  ("ccdnum"='10' OR "ccdnum"='5' OR "ccdnum"='56')
   GROUP BY "ccdnum"

-Example of a query to aggregate metric values across multiple ``ccdnum``'s:
+Example of a InfluxQL_ query to aggregate metric values across multiple ``ccdnum``'s:

 .. code-block:: SQL